-Some dietary sources are going to be dairy products, vegetables, cereals, and eggs.
+Some dietary sources include dairy products, vegetables, cereals, and eggs.

 The Water Soluble Vitamins

-These are going to be the vitamins that we do not usually store in the body and they will require water to actually be used, unlike the previous fat soluble vitamins.
+These will be the vitamins that we do not usually store in the body and will require water to be used, unlike the previous fat soluble vitamins.
 These vitamins include C, B1, B2, B3, B6, folate, B12, biotin, and pantothenic acid.

-Scurvy is the most famous disease from the deficiency of vitamins.
-It was found that this was prevented by the intake of vitamin C from some fruits.
+Scurvy is the most famous disease from a deficiency of vitamins.
+It was found that vitamin C intake prevented this from some fruits.

 Another name for vitamin C is going to be Ascorbic acid.
 This is a water soluble vitamin that functions mainly as an antioxidant.
-We are not able to make this anywhere in the human body, so it will be an essential nutrient.
+We cannot make this anywhere in the human body, so that it will be an essential nutrient.

 Vitamin C is used as a cofactor and as a coenzyme.
 The main roles are the forming and maintenance of collagen fibers.
-These are of course essential for our connective tissues durability and the skin components.
+These are essential for our connective tissues’ durability and skin components.

-Deficiencies again, will lead to scurvy and this sees the body’s collagen tissues weakening and potential hemorrhaging occurring.
-It is not seen often in the united states, but potential if not watched in the infant and elderly population.
+Deficiencies again will lead to scurvy, which shows the body’s collagen tissues weakening and potentially hemorrhaging.
+It is not seen often in the united states, but it is potentially if not watched in the infant and elderly population.